 Together with the University of Amsterdam and VU University Amsterdam, Nikhef provides a Master’s programme in ‘Particle and Astroparticle Physics’ that is taught in English.

-Students at Utrecht University, University of Twente and Radboud University Nijmegen can make the programme part of their Master’s degree in Experimental Physics (Utrecht University), Applied Physics (University of Twente) or Physics and Astronomy (Radboud University Nijmegen).
+Students at Utrecht University, University of Twente and Radboud University Nijmegen can make the programme part of their Master’s degree in Experimental Physics (Utrecht University), Applied Physics (University of Twente), Physics (Groningen University) or Physics and Astronomy (Radboud University Nijmegen).

 The programme tackles the smallest building blocks of matter.
 What are these particles and what forces are they subjected to?
 Why is our universe constructed from matter as opposed to antimatter?
 During the Master’s programme you will also carry out a research project at Nikhef or at CERN in Geneva.

-Master’s programme Particle and Astroparticle Physics at UvA (in cooperation with the VU)
+Master’s programme Particle and Astroparticle Physics at UvA/VU

 Master’s programme Experimental Physics at the UU